Gabriellgpc/bert-model-with-fast-api/README.md

 # Requirements

 You'll have to install docker and docker-compose to run this project more smoothly.
-Officla instructions here:
+Official instructions here:
 - [Docker install](https://docs.docker.com/engine/install/)
 - [Docker-compose install](https://docs.docker.com/compose/install/)

 # How to run
-You have to put your trained model whithin `workspace/assets/saved_model` and your **preprocessor** in `workspace/assets/preprocessor`.
+You have to put your trained model whithin `workspace/assets/saved_model` and your **preprocessor** in `workspace/assets/saved_preprocessor`.
 After that just launch the docker-compose:

 ```